-‘Humanitarian history’ made as Uganda Red Cross launches forecast-based financing for real15/11/2015 - by the Climate Centre
+‘Humanitarian history’ made as Uganda Red Cross launches forecast-based financing for real

 In a ground-breaking humanitarian action triggered by a scientific forecast of flood risk, the Uganda Red Cross Society (URCS) Friday distributed just under 5,000 preparedness items to flood-prone communities in Kapelebyong sub-county, some 300 km north-east of the capital, Kampala.

 The action was based on a forecast of rising water-levels in the Teso area – especially in Amemia parish.

 The URC mobilized the supplies as soon as a predetermined threshold of forecast risk was crossed on Thursday.

 It was the first full humanitarian use of forecast-based financing, which had only been piloted.

 “One of the disaster effects we were targeting is waterborne disease,” said Irene Amuron, URCS Disaster Risk Reduction Manager, who led the operation.

 Local Acting Chief Administration Officer Paul Edotu had indicated that dysentery existed in the area, and the authorities were anxious to prevent it.

 “The teams distributed two jerrycans, two bars of soap, and a month’s supply of water purification tablets to 370 households in the villages of Okoboi, Omatai, Apedu and Akulonyo,” Amuron added.

 After receiving his distribution card, Local Council II Chairman, Francis Olum, explained that people had been preparing for possible effects of El Niño, according to a URCS press release.